Collaborative law: History

 This approach to conflict resolution was created in 1990 by Minnesota family lawyer Stuart Webb, who saw that traditional litigation was not always helpful to parties and their families, and often was damaging.
 Since 1990, the Collaborative Law movement has spread rapidly to most of the United States, Europe, Canada and Australia.
 Per the International Academy of Collaborative Professionals ("IACP"), more than 22,000 lawyers have been trained in Collaborative Law worldwide, with collaborative practitioners in at least 46 states.
-In some localities, Collaborative Law has become the predominant method for resolving divorce, co-habitation and other family disputes.
+In some localities, Collaborative Law has become the predominant method for resolving divorce, cohabitation, and other family disputes.
 More than 1,250 lawyers have completed their training in England where collaborative law was launched in 2003.

-The Collaborative Law movement has spread rapidly to most of the United States, Europe, Canada and Australia., More than 22,000 lawyers have been trained in Collaborative Law worldwide and more than 1,250 lawyers have completed their training in England and Wales where Collaborative Law was launched in 2003.
+The Collaborative Law movement has spread rapidly to most of the United States, Europe, Canada and Australia.
+More than 22,000 lawyers have been trained in Collaborative Law worldwide and more than 1,250 lawyers have completed their training in England and Wales where Collaborative Law was launched in 2003.

-In Canada, there has been growing interest in a collaborative legal approach since prior to 2006, when several hundred family lawyers were already practicing collaborative law.

-Lawyers had recognized the need for experts in fields outside of law such as mental health, lifestyle counselling and financial planning, sourcing these backgrounds to provide better service to clients.
-Since money issues drive much of divorce negotiations – and impact both the clients ability to pay and how much – collaborative law has driven demand for chartered financial divorce specialists, who have training in tax laws, asset valuations, estate & property division, spousal support, pensions & retirement funds, etc. to fill the gap for lawyers in understanding long-term financial impacts outside of legal expertise.
+In Canada, interest in a collaborative legal approach has been growing since 2005, when several hundred family law attorneys were already practicing collaborative law.
+Lawyers had recognized the need for experts in fields outside of law such as mental health, lifestyle counseling, and financial planning, sourcing these backgrounds to provide better service to clients.
+Since financial matters drive much of divorce negotiations, collaborative law has driven demand for chartered financial divorce specialists with training in tax law, asset valuation, estate & property division, spousal support, pensions & retirement funds, etc. to fill the gap for lawyers in understanding long-term financial impacts outside of legal expertise.

-The growth of the collaborative process in England and Wales has been encouraged by both the judiciary and the family lawyers organisation, Resolution.
+The growth of the collaborative process in England and Wales has been encouraged by both the judiciary and the family lawyers organization, Resolution.
 In an address to London family lawyers in October 2009, the newly appointed Supreme Court Justice, Lord Kerr of Tonaghmore became the first member of the Supreme Court to publicly endorse Collaborative Law and called for its extension to other areas.
 Previously, in October 2008 the Hon.
 Mr Justice Coleridge, a High Court Judge of the Family Division, had promised that collaborative agreements would be fast tracked in the High Court of England and Wales.
-On 29 November 2011, speaking at a reception hosted by the group, Collaborative Family Law, Supreme Court Justice Lord Wilson of Culworth reaffirmed his commitment to Collaborative Law and other Family Dispute Resolution Services whilst criticising the Government's plans to cut legal aid, which he called a "false economy".
+On 29 November 2011, speaking at a reception hosted by the group, Collaborative Family Law, Supreme Court Justice Lord Wilson of Culworth reaffirmed his commitment to Collaborative Law and other Family Dispute Resolution Services whilst criticizing the Government's plans to cut legal aid, which he called a "false economy".